thatcovidlife/tcl-web/cline_docs/systemPatterns.md

 ## Architecture Patterns

-This is a micro service architecture, where each component is in charge of its own business domain: Sanity CMS for the editor content and Prisma/PostgreSQL for the user generated content.
+This is a micro service architecture, where each component is in charge of its own business domain: Sanity CMS for the editor content and Drizzle/PostgreSQL for the user generated content.

+## Database Migration

+The project has been migrated from Prisma ORM to Drizzle ORM to improve performance and developer experience.
+The migration includes:

+- Converting Prisma schema to Drizzle schema
+- Updating database connection code
+- Converting API routes to use Drizzle queries
+- Generating new migration files